great-expectations/great_expectations/docs/docusaurus/docs/cloud/overview/gx_cloud_overview.md

 * **GX Cloud data storage**.
 Stores the configurations for your organization's Data Sources, Data Assets, Expectations, and Validations alongside your organization's Validation Result histories and Data Asset descriptive metrics.

 * **GX Cloud backend application**.
 Contains the necessary logic and compute to connect to data and run queries.
-The specifics of how the GX Cloud backend connects to your data is described in [GX Cloud deployment pattern](/cloud/deploy/deployment_patterns.md).
+The specifics of how the GX Cloud backend connects to your data is described in [Deployment patterns](/cloud/deploy/deployment_patterns.md).

 * **GX Core Python client**.
 Enables you to interact programmatically with the GX Cloud backend application.
 The [GX Core Python client](/core/introduction/introduction.mdx) can complement and extend your web UI-created workflows.